groupoid/monography/README.md

 ## Intro

-AXIO Framework is a layered system for infinite reasoning, split into Runtime Languages (for execution) and Higher Languages (for theorem proving), each with specialized roles.
+AXIO/1 Framework is a layered system for infinite reasoning, split into Runtime Languages (for execution) and Higher Languages (for theorem proving), each with specialized roles.
 This is a cyclic, iterative system for formal reasoning, where an operator (a human thinker, AI, or hybrid) drives a process that: